leandrosilva/testaun/README.md

 ## How To

+As usual, add the dependency to `Cargo.toml`:

+    [dependencies]
+    testaun = "0.1.0"

-It is pretty straightforward and there is a standalone test that shows it plain and simple.
+Once you have done that, it is pretty straightforward and there is a standalone test that shows it plain and simple.

     // Import the damn crate
     //